dbcli/pgcli/README.rst

 the input and output types are clearly specified.
 We mostly prefer composition over inheritance, because inheritance can result in too much functionality in the same object.
-We prefer immutable objects where possible (objects don't change after initialisation).
+We prefer immutable objects where possible (objects don't change after initialization).
 Reusability is important.
 We absolutely refrain from having a changing global state, it should be possible to have multiple independent instances of the same code in the same process.
 The architecture should be layered: the lower levels operate on primitive operations and data